With parenchymal bleeding. Parenchymal bleeding. Video: emergency care for severe bleeding

 mediastinal hematoma (mediastinal hematoma),

-intra-wound hematoma (with intra-wound bleeding, hematoma in the wound canal, formed as a result of hemorrhage into the cavity of a gunshot or puncture wound, without significant external bleeding from the wound),
+intrawound hematoma (with intrawound bleeding, a hematoma in the wound canal formed as a result of hemorrhage into the cavity of a gunshot or stab wound, without significant external bleeding from the wound),

 subcapsular (subcapsular) hematoma of any parenchymal organ (spleen, kidney, liver),